Let’s face it getting your child to brush is like pulling teeth at times!

 - Have Fun!

-Making brushing and flossing fun is the easiest way to encourage your child to get involved in their oral care try this out.
+Making brushing and flossing fun is the easiest way to encourage your child to get involved in their oral care.
 In addition to having a special toothbrush and toothpaste, you can read books about brushing teeth to learn more teeth and gums as well as listen to songs.

 Listening to songs that are two minutes long can help your child to know exactly how long they should brush their teeth for.
 Check out this list of seven songs from the ADA to listen to while brushing to have some fun and keep going for the full two minutes!